microsoft/dotnet/dotnet-developer-projects.md

  * [Brighter](https://github.com/iancooper/Paramore) - A Command Dispatcher and Command Processor library with support for Work or Task Queues over different MoM implementations such as RabbitMQ
  * [Cecil](https://github.com/jbevain/cecil) - A popular library to read, modify and write .NET binaries.
  * [Cimbalino Toolkit](https://github.com/Cimbalino/Cimbalino-Toolkit) - A set of useful and powerful tools that will help you build your Windows Platform applications.
+ * [CodeJam](https://github.com/rsdn/CodeJam) - Set of handy reusable .NET components that can simplify your daily work and save your time when you copy and paste your favorite helper methods and classes from one project to another.
  * [Coding4Fun Toolkit](https://github.com/Coding4FunProjects/Coding4FunToolkit)
  * [ColoredConsole](https://github.com/colored-console/colored-console) - Add some color to your console.
  * [ColorSharp](https://github.com/Litipk/ColorSharp) - Library to handle color spaces and light spectrums.